robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	West Coast           (home) to beat 	Richmond             (away) with a probability of 	58.19%

+### Round 10 (generated 23/05/2018)

+Robs Elo predicts 	Collingwood          (home) to beat 	Western Bulldogs     (away) with a probability of 	81.25%

+Robs Elo predicts 	Richmond             (home) to beat 	St Kilda             (away) with a probability of 	96.86%

+Robs Elo predicts 	Sydney               (away) to beat 	Brisbane             (home) with a probability of 	83.38%

+Robs Elo predicts 	Geelong              (home) to beat 	Carlton              (away) with a probability of 	91.61%

+Robs Elo predicts 	GWS Giants           (home) to beat 	Essendon             (away) with a probability of 	69.69%

+Robs Elo predicts 	West Coast           (away) to beat 	Hawthorn             (home) with a probability of 	78.38%

+Robs Elo predicts 	Melbourne            (home) to beat 	Adelaide             (away) with a probability of 	65.09%

+Robs Elo predicts 	Fremantle            (home) to beat 	North Melbourne      (away) with a probability of 	60.46%

 ## NRL

 ### Current Predictions